poridhiEng/poridhi-labs/Poridhi Labs/Jenkins Labs/Lab 11/README.md

 # CI CD Pipeline using Jenkins

-This lab provides a step-by-step approach to building a robust CI/CD pipeline for a simple application using Jenkins, Docker, and Kubernetes.
-We will automate the entire process, from building the React application to deploying it in a Kubernetes cluster.
+This lab provides a step-by-step approach to building a robust CI/CD pipeline for a application using Jenkins, Docker, and Kubernetes.
+We will automate the entire process, from building the application to deploying it in a **Kubernetes cluster**.
 The pipeline will leverage Jenkins to build, test, and push the Docker image to DockerHub.
 Subsequently, Kubernetes will manage the deployment of the containerized application, ensuring scalability and reliability.
 By the end of this guide, you will have a fully functional CI/CD pipeline that can be triggered with every code commit, providing a seamless path from development to production.

 ## Setting up AWS Infrastructure